ktor-vi/ws_dotfiles-shellscripts/README.md

 ## What is a dotfile and how to use them ?

-Dotfiles, typically the .bashrc are used to store configuration files about your IDE, Text editor, Terminal, etc
+Dotfiles, typically the .bashrc file are used to store configuration files about your IDE, Text editor, Terminal, etc

 The problem is migrating these configs around several machines can be annoying and time-consuming, so i will show how to save them and retrieve them from *the internet*.